 Although we ran a series of manipulation checks, we used intention-to-treat analyses.
 Thus, the data was analyzed for all individuals randomized to the condition and provided outcome data, regardless of their adherence to the affect regulation intervention.
 We used Principal Component Analysis component scores for multi-item scales.

 Intervention Evaluation.
-To test whether SMI participants evaluated the intervention and the whole study differently than the control participants, we used t-tests with the condition as predictor and acceptability, beliefs, and motivation items from Lab visit 1 as the outcome.
+To test whether the SMI participants evaluated the intervention and the whole study differently than the control participants, we used t-tests with the condition as predictor and acceptability, beliefs, and motivation items from Lab visit 1 as the outcome.

 Situational Affect Regulation.
-To test whether SMI participants used a reappraisal more often than the control participants, we used t-tests with the condition as a predictor and items related to reappraisal from situational affect regulation from the end of Stage 3 as the outcomes.
+To test whether the SMI participants used a reappraisal more often than the control participants, we used t-tests with the condition as a predictor and items related to reappraisal from situational affect regulation from the end of Stage 3 as the outcomes.

 Negative Appraisals.
 To test whether the SMI facilitated situational appraisals more strongly than the control condition, we used a t-test with the condition as a predictor and the situational appraisal index as the outcome.

 Demands and Resources Evaluations.
-To test whether SMI participants appraised gaming performance as a challenge more than the control participants, we included the appraisal ratio in the two-level manipulation check model.
+To test whether the SMI participants appraised gaming performance as a challenge more than the control participants, we included the appraisal ratio in the two-level manipulation check model.

 Motivated Performance.
 To evaluate whether the participants were engaged in the performance, we used PEP and HR reactivity, which measure sympathetic nervous system activation (Blascovich et al., 2008).
 A greater PEP decrease and HR increase indicated greater physiological engagement in the performance.
 To test whether participants were engaged in gaming performance, we ran a two-level manipulation check model with the study phase (resting baseline vs. pre-match baseline) as the predictor and PEP and HR as the outcomes.